-Singing with an affinity and closeness that can often have audiences puzzling over who is singing which harmony line, Emily’s honeyed voice and Graham’s soft introspective tone have an almost matching vocal range, like a fantasy collab between Norah Jones and Elliott Smith.
-In their songs they incorporate cello, guitar and mandolin, and are often accompanied by long time pal Jamie Francis with his multi-style 5-string banjo playing.
+Singing with an affinity and closeness that can often have audiences puzzling over who is singing which harmony line, Emily’s honeyed voice and Graham’s soft introspective tone have an almost matching vocal range.
 Their songs can range from a simple plaintive wisp of a feeling to imaginative musical endeavours incorporating guitar, mandolin and Graham's distinctive cello playing, which can range from powerful, driving rhythmic folk propulsion to delicate, sonorous post-rock-inspired underscoring.
 The full band comprises innovative 5-string banjo (Jamie Francis), bass (Leo Bacica), and drums (Ben Collard).

-After releasing their debut album - recorded mostly in their bedroom and random unused rooms at university - they wasted no time in hopping into their trusty hatchback and touring the UK, Netherlands and Germany, as well as touring Canada and playing Folk Alliance International.
+After releasing their debut album - recorded mostly in their bedroom and random unused rooms at university - they wasted no time in embarking upon touring the UK, Netherlands and Germany, as well as touring Canada and playing Folk Alliance International.
 The debut album was named one of The Herald’s ‘Top 50 Albums’ that year and the duo also won a nomination for Best Acoustic Act at the Scottish Alternative Music Awards.

 In 2018 they released their sophomore album, ‘Dead Reckoning’; a step forward in maturity in their songwriting and sound, their voices blending as one over a cinematic backdrop of sweeping string orchestra accompaniment.
 The songs for this album reflect the weariness felt in the country and within themselves in a post-Brexit hangover.
-They toured the album across the UK and Europe (this time upgraded to an estate car), as well as an extensive tour of the US and Canada.
+They toured the album across the UK and Europe, as well as an extensive tour of the US and Canada.